 The average diamond carat weight for an engagement ring is 1.18.
 It’s one of the most important factors used to decide on a gem

 Carat is only one of the 4cs.
 The other 3 are color, clarity, and cut.
-You should consider them all when choosing a diamond for your beloved.
+You should consider them all when choosing a cushion cut diamond ring for your beloved.

 The average cost of an engagement ring is $6,000.
 Carat weight is one of the most important factors in determining this price, but all of the 4cs play a part.